svasudha04/Getting-And-Cleaning-Data-Week-4-Assignment-/CodeBook.md

 Tidy data contain 180 rows and 88 columns.
 Each row has the average variables for each subject and each activity.

+only the variable estimated from Mean and Standard Deviation are in Tidy dataset

 •	Data Average Based on subject and Activity Group